Table of Contents

 In conclusion, while both GMAT and CAT pave the way to esteemed management institutions, understanding their disparities is vital in choosing the path aligned with your strengths and aspirations.
 Whether it's the adaptive nature of GMAT or the annually conducted CAT, each examination offers a unique journey towards your managerial dreams.

 Both the GMAT and CAT exams are structured with multiple sections, each designed to assess different skills and abilities crucial for success in the business world.
 With strict time limits imposed on each section, candidates must efficiently manage their time and prioritize tasks to maximize their performance and achieve their desired scores.
-Here is the GMAT Syllabus:

-GMAT Syllabus Format |
+GMAT Syllabus Format

-S.No. | Section | Time Limit | Score |
+S.no. | Section | Time Limit | Score |

 1. | Analytical Writing Assessment | 30 minutes | 0 – 6 |